-Shareholders' meetings take place annually at the registered office of the Investment Company or any other place designated in the invitation.
-They are generally held on every fourth Wednesday in April of each year at 11.30 AM CET.
-In years when such fourth Wednesday in April falls on a bank holiday, the shareholders' meeting will be held on the next bank business day.
+The general shareholders' meetings take place annually at the registered office of the Management Company or any other place designated in the invitation.
+It is generally held on the fourth Wednesday in April in each year at 11:00 AM CET.
+In years when such day falls on a bank holiday, the general shareholders' meetings will be held on the next bank business day.
+Shareholders may appoint proxies to represent them at a shareholders' meeting.

-The shareholders of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that sub-fund.
-Similarly, the shareholders of a particular share class of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that share class.
+In the limited cases described in article 15 below or where this is required by any applicable law or regulation or any competent authority, the shareholders of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that sub-fund.
+Similarly, under the same circumstances, the shareholders of a particular share class of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that share class.

 Resolutions are passed by simple majority of the shares represented in person or by proxy and actually voted at the meeting.
-In all other aspects, the Law on Trading Companies of August 10, 1915, applies.
+In all other aspects, the Law on Trading Companies of August 10, 1915, shall apply.
 Subject to Clause 2.
-D. c) each share of any share class is entitled to one vote, in accordance with Luxembourg law and the articles of incorporation.
+D. (iii), each share of any share class is entitled to one vote, in accordance with Luxembourg law and the articles of incorporation.